asvskartheek/learn_mcp/README.md

     resource://{param}
     ```
 - All resources must have URI not name

+### Smolagents Integration 🤖
+- Use `ToolCollection.from_mcp()` to get MCP tools
+- Initialize CodeAgent with tools and model

+Example implementation can be found in [`mcp_smolagents.py`](./mcp_smolagents.py)

 ## Questions 🤔

 ### Transport Types (STDIO vs SSE) 🔄
 *Note: Maybe [MCP Transports documentation](https://modelcontextprotocol.io/docs/concepts/transports) has answers for this*

+*Rough understanding so far is STDIO is used for locally hosted MCP servers and SSE for hosted ones.*

 - [ ] STDIO (Standard Input/Output)
     - How does it handle communication?